 School Readiness Pre-School Program Funding, Sen. Lincoln Fillmore

 Only $6 million in state dollars and $6 million in federal funds go into the state’s High-Quality School Readiness (HQSR) program, Utah’s preschool program.
 Last year, high-quality providers requested over $24 million to serve Utah students from historically underserved communities, yet only $12 million was able to be distributed.
-This appropriations request would increase funding by $5M for the state’s preschool program.
-Promise Partnership Utah, our partner organization, leads out on this request (fact sheet here).
+Promise Partnership Utah, our partner organization, led out on this appropriations request (fact sheet here) of $5M for the state’s preschool program.
 This request was heard in the Economic and Community Development Appropriations Subcommittee on Monday, Feb 3rd.
+The School Readiness program was given a funding increase of $2M a year for three years, funded with TANF dollars.
+This funding is TANF dollars which will have some administrative hurdles.
+While not ideal, this is a win since the program hasn’t had an increase in 5 years.

 Position: PRIORITY